- Suncoast Technical College

 Every student is responsible for keeping the college informed of changes to name, address, phone numbers and e-mail address as soon as they occur.
 Changes may be submitted to the Student Services Office.
 Health students also need to provide documentation of any changes to the Health Science Office.
 Mail returned to the college as non-deliverable because of an incorrect address will result in a hold being placed on the student’s record until the address has been verified with appropriate documentation.

-*Name changes will not be accepted unless a copy of the legal basis for the change is submitted (i.e., marriage license, court order, or similar document).
+*Name changes will not be accepted unless a copy of the legal basis for the change is submitted (i.e., marriage license, court order, new social security card, or similar document).

 Students are asked to keep phones out of sight and on vibrate or off during all classroom instruction times and when in the Media Center.
 Programs at STC will have cell phone rules that vary and it is the student’s responsibility to follow the department and/or program’s rules concerning the possession/use of them.
-Students are encouraged to leave cell phones at home as they are often targets for theft.
 STC is not responsible for lost or stolen items.
 Investigations of thefts will be implemented at the discretion of administration.

 If an electronic device is used during a test or quiz, the student will receive a failing grade and a referral to administration for further discipline.

 Questions about grades and performance in class normally should be discussed first with the instructor.
-Complaints that are not resolved in this fashion, or that are not suitable for resolution in this way, should be referred to the department Program Manager, who will attempt to resolve the issue.
-If this is not successful, the Assistant Director as the administrative supervisor of the division’s faculty, will examine the complaint and provide a ruling.
-Appeals of decisions in academic matters may be directed to the Assistant Director or designee.
+Complaints that are not resolved in this fashion, or that are not suitable for resolution in this way, should be referred to the department Program Manager.
+Appeals of decisions in academic matters may be directed to the Assistant Director.
 Appeals of other matters, particularly those related to student conduct, may be referred to the Executive Director.
 Concerns arising at one of the off-campus sites should be brought to the attention of the administrator on duty.

 Deliveries to Students